Alfresco/alfresco-sdk/README.md

 Depending on the Platform version desired, you might need to use SDK 4.1, 4.3 or SDK 4.4 instead of SDK 4.5.

-- For Enterprise and Community versions of 7.x, SDK 4.4 must be used
+- For Enterprise and Community versions of 7.x, SDK 4.4 or higher must be used
 - For Enterprise versions of 6.0.x, 6.1.x, 6.2.x newer than November 2020, SDK 4.3 must be used
 - For Enterprise and Community versions of 6.0.x, 6.1.x, 6.2.x older than November 2020, SDK 4.1 must be used